nilium/gitlab-runner/docs/configuration/runner_autoscale_aws_fargate/index.md

 1. SSH into the EC2 instance that you created in the previous step, `ssh ubuntu@[ip_address] -i path/to/downloaded/key/file`.
 Note: you need to make sure that the key file for accessing the EC2 instance has the right permissions:
    `chmod 400 path/to/downloaded/key/file`.
-After that, run the below-mentioned commands on this EC2 instance.
+After that, run the following commands on this EC2 instance.
 1. `sudo mkdir -p /opt/gitlab-runner/{metadata,builds,cache}`
 1. `curl -s https://packages.gitlab.com/install/repositories/runner/gitlab-runner/script.deb.sh | sudo bash`
 1. `sudo apt install gitlab-runner`